Coast and Spirits of Scotland

 Day 5 & 6: Tours around Newton Stewart

 Again there are several options for you.
-There is a beautiful ride along the river Cree to the heart of the Galloway and Southern Ayrshire Unesco Biosphere with stunning views into the hills around Loch Trool.
-Another option is to keep to the Solway and explore the area around the famous Book Town of Wigtown and maybe visit the Crafty Gin Distillery or Bladnoch Distilleries.
+There is a beautiful ride along the river Cree to the heart of the Galloway and Southern Ayrshire Unesco Biosphere with stunning mountain views of Loch Trool.
+Another option is to keep to the coast and explore the area around the famous Book Town of Wigtown and maybe visit the Galloway and/or Bladnoch Distilleries.

 Day 7: Departure

-We will bring you back to the train station in Lockerbie, or to your car in Kirkcudbright.
+We will bring you back to the train station in Lockerbie/Dumfries, or to your car in Kirkcudbright.

 • If you arrive by car, we can arrange safe parking and bring you back to it from Newton Stewart.